kata-containers/kata-containers/src/runtime/virtcontainers/documentation/api/1.0/api.md

 	// DisableImageNvdimm is used to disable guest rootfs image nvdimm devices DisableImageNvdimm bool

-	// HotplugVFIOOnRootBus is used to indicate if devices need to be hotplugged on the
-	// root bus instead of a bridge.
-	HotplugVFIOOnRootBus bool

 	// HotPlugVFIO is used to indicate if devices need to be hotplugged on the
 	// root port, switch, bridge or no port
 	HotPlugVFIO hv.PCIePort